CNM-University-of-Guelph/Student-Resources/README.md

 - [Introduction to Git](git/git.md)
 - [Git Basics](git/git_basics.md)

+### Additional Support
+[Extra Resources](extra_resources.md) - If you'd like to go deeper or explore more hands-on material related to the topics in this repo, this page includes external tutorials and interactive exercises to help you build your skills.

 If you're not sure where to begin, start with [What is an IDE?](ide/ide.md) and move through the sections from there.